 Ragi Ambali Recipe Ingredients

-- Ragi (finger millet) flour: Use regular or sprouted ragi flour.
-I used store-bought sprouted ragi flour.
-It is easily available in Indian grocery stores or on Amazon.
+- Ragi (finger millet) flour:Â You can use either regular or sprouted ragi flour for this recipe.
+I opted for store-bought sprouted ragi flour, which is readily available at Indian grocery stores or on Amazon.

-- Curd:Â Use fresh homemade yogurt to make the buttermilk.
+- Curd: Use fresh homemade yogurt to make the buttermilk.
 To make it vegan, you can use non-dairy curd like almond, soy, or cashew milk.

 - Coriander Leaves: use freshly chopped coriander leaves.